-- When parents start their children at St Joseph's Nympsfield Out of School Club (OOSC) they are asked if their child suffers from any known allergies.
-This is recorded on the registration form via the online booking system (Kids Club HQ). - If a child has an allergy, a risk assessment form is completed to detail the following: - The allergen (i.e. the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats etc). - The nature of the allergic reactions e.g. anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems etc. - What to do in case of allergic reactions, any medication used and how it is to be used (e.g. Epipen). - Control measures such as how the child can be prevented from contact with the allergen. - o Review. - This form is kept on the online booking system and is accessible to staff. - All staff have completed paediatric first aid training where medicine administration is covered.
-Any specific training may be looked at in future depending on child's needs. - St Joseph's Nympsfield Out of School Club is a "no nut" setting. - Parents are asked that their child does not bring in food to the OOSC.
-Any lunchboxes should not be eaten during the session.
+- When parents start their children at St Joseph's Pre-school they are asked if their child suffers from any known allergies.
+This is recorded on the setting's "Notification of Allergies Action Plan" and on the child's "Enrolment" form. - "Notification of Allergies Action Plan" are periodically reviewed to ensure the information they contain is up to date. - If a child has an allergy, a risk assessment form is completed to detail the following: - The allergen (i.e. the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats etc). - The nature of the allergic reactions e.g. anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems etc. - What to do in case of allergic reactions, any medication used and how it is to be used (e.g. Epipen). - Control measures such as how the child can be prevented from contact with the allergen. - Review.